|Class of Instrument||All Classes (FX, Indicies and Commodities)|

-This website has been produced by Hantec Markets Limited (‘HML’) which is authorised and regulated by the Financial Conduct Authority [Registration No. 502635].
+This website has been produced by Hantec Markets Limited (‘HML’) which is authorised and regulated by the Financial Services Commission [License Number: C114013940]

 Warning: demo platform

-The virtual funds available via your demo platform allow you to familiarise yourself with our trading platforms, and any gains or losses incurred while trading in a demo environment are not suggestive of results you may achieve when trading on a live platform.
-Access to your demo platform is only valid for 30 days, which will be terminated thereafter, however you will be able to trade in a live environment once your account has been opened and funded.
+The virtual funds available via your demo platform allow you to familiarize yourself with our trading platforms, and any gains or losses incurred while trading in a demo environment are not suggestive of results you may achieve when trading on a live platform.
+Access to your demo platform is only valid for 30 days, which will be automatically terminated thereafter.
+You will however be able to trade in a live environment once your account has been opened and funded.

 Warning: internet trading risks